veldanie/Dionysus-python3/doc/python/cohomology-persistence.rst

         :class:`CohomologyPersistence`.
 This is useful to not waste space on the classes of the dimension equal to the maximum-dimensional simplices of the complex since such classes will never die.

+        The `image` parameter allows one to work with a case of a space :math:`L \subseteq K` where the filtration of :math:`K` induces a filtration of :math:`L`.
+In this case, one may want to compute **image persistence** (i.e. the persistence of the sequences of the images given by the inclusion of :math:`L` in :math:`K`). `image` indicates whether the simplex added belongs to :math:`L` or not.

         :returns: a pair (`i`, `d`).
 The first element is the index `i`.
                   It is the internal representation of the newly added simplex,